Laura is a technical writer. She enjoys playing the piano, traveling, fine art, and making jewelry.

-To write better computer "how to" instructions or procedures, you must first put yourself in the user's shoes.
+To write better computer "how to" instructions or procedures, you must first put yourself in the reader or user's shoes.

-- Your readers/users don't want to learn how to use your product/service, they want to accomplish some task or goal of their own AND
+- Your readers/users don't want to learn how to use your product/service; they want to accomplish some task or goal of their own.

-- the only read the documentation in desperation, after what they tried to do failed AND
+- They only read the documentation in desperation, after what they tried to do failed.

 The pattern becomes quite easy and is applicable to most types of step-by-step instructions, not just computer instructions.